openfoodfacts/search-a-licious/frontend/README.md

 ### Layout widgets
 Layout widgets are used to layout the page, they are not mandatory but can be useful.
-It have to not create dependencies with other components.
+It must not create dependencies with other components.

 * searchalicious-panel-manager is a component below body to wrap all lit components
   * it allows to have a global variable to store with @lit/context